Here's Where To Get A Free Pretzel On National Pretzel Day

 PHILADELPHIA (CBS) – Pretzel lovers rejoice!
 Monday, April 26 is National Pretzel Day and several businesses are celebrating with freebies and deals.

 The Philly Pretzel Factory is giving away one free pretzel per customer.
-Click here to find a location near you.READ MORE: FAA: Helicopter Crashes After Departing Allentown Queen Municipal Airport
+Click here to find a location near you.READ MORE: Delmar Police Officer Keith Heacook Found Unconscious, Seriously Injured After Responding To Report Of Fight; Suspect Randon Wilkerson Arrested

 #NationalPretzelDay is next week and we're once again giving away one free pretzel per customer at our stores! pic.twitter.com/H2jBJ2E8Fa